 Jerry Krause helped create one of the world’s greatest sports dynasties.
 He traded for Scottie Pippen and drafted Horace Grant in 1987.
 He hired Phil Jackson as an assistant coach and later promoted him to head coach.
 He drafted Toni Kukoc in 1990 and traded for Dennis Rodman in 1995.
 Each of these moves was key in either building or sustaining the Bulls dynasty.

-The study of emotional intelligence, unfortunately, wasn’t popularized until after the Bulls dynasty, so Jerry Krause wasn’t able to benefit from this science.
+Unfortunately, the study of emotional intelligence wasn’t popularized until after the Bulls dynasty, so Jerry Krause could not benefit from this science.
 Instead, he relied strictly on his IQ as an executive.
 Any leader of today, however, who desires to become a more effective leader would be wise to develop his or her emotional intelligence.